-This guide covers rules and regulations, and various notes for students enrolled in the Faculty of Policy Management and the Faculty of Environment and Information Studies in the 2022 academic year.
-Read this guide carefully as a companion to the University Undergraduate Rules and Regulations booklet you received when entering the University, and be sure that you understand the contents fully before registering courses.
+This guide covers rules and regulations, and various notes for students enrolled in the Faculty of Policy Management and the Faculty of Environment and Information Studies in the 2023 academic year.
+Read this guide carefully along with the University Undergraduate Rules and Regulations booklet you received when entering the University, and be sure that you understand the contents fully before registering for courses.

-It is important to bear in mind that you must accept responsibility for any disadvantages resulting from failure to read this booklet, the keio.jp portal, and the Keio University Student Website or failure to listen to the cautionary advice given during orientation.
+Bear in mind that you are responsible for any disadvantages resulting from failure to read this booklet, keio.jp, and the Keio University Student Website or failure to listen to the cautionary advice given during orientation.